Cisco embeds 'security everywhere' to protect IoT world

 Cisco has also embedded multiple security technologies into the network infrastructure.
 Broader integration between Identity Services Engine and Lancope StealthWatch enables enterprises to go beyond just mapping IP addresses to identifying threat vectors based on ISE’s context of who, what, where, when and how users and devices are connected and access network resources.
 This in turn provides greater contextual threat visibility with StealthWatch.

-NetFlow on Cisco UCS extends network as a sensor capabilities to the physical and virtual servers to provide greater visibility into network traffic flow patterns and threat intelligence information in the data centre.
+NetFlow on Cisco UCS extends network as a sensor capabilities to the physical and virtual servers to provide greater visibility into network traffic flow patterns and threat intelligence information in the data center.

 A raft of other initiatives were also detailed including TrustSec + ISE and StealthWatch integration and hosted identity services.